MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeaturePolicy.md

 **Note**: This cmdlet is part of a feature that's currently in Private Preview.
 The cmdlet won't work unless your organization is a member of the Private Preview.

-Use the Get-VivaModuleFeaturePolicy cmdlet to view policies and policy details for features in Viva modules.
+Use the Get-VivaModuleFeaturePolicy cmdlet to view the policies for a specified feature in a Viva module.
+Policies are used to restrict or grant access to the specified feature for specific users, groups, or the entire tenant.
+This cmdlet provides details about the policies, including the policy’s identifier, name, and creation date.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).

 ## SYNTAX

 ```
-Get-VivaModuleFeaturePolicy -FeatureId <String> -ModuleId <String>
+Get-VivaModuleFeaturePolicy -ModuleId <String> -FeatureId <String>
  [[-PolicyId] <String>]
  [-ResultSize <Microsoft.Exchange.Management.RestApiClient.Unlimited`1[System.UInt32]>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
+You can view all policies for a specified feature in a Viva module.
+To view a specific policy, you can include the PolicyId parameter.

-You need to use the Connect-ExchangeOnline cmdlet to authenticate with Viva Feature Access Management Service.
+You need to use the Connect-ExchangeOnline cmdlet to authenticate with the Viva Feature Access Management Service.

 This cmdlet requires the .NET Framework 4.7.2 or later.

 To run this cmdlet, you need to be a member of one of the following directory role groups in the destination organization:

 - Global Administrator

-- Insights Administrator
+There may be other admin roles permissioned access based on the particular feature’s scope.
+More details will be provided soon.

 To learn more about administrator role permissions in Azure Active Directory, see [Role template IDs](https://learn.microsoft.com/azure/active-directory/roles/permissions-reference#role-template-ids).